Octopixel40/Octopixel40/README.md

 # Octopixel40
-this is where i put my shitware
+this is where i'll put my shitware